alexforencich/verilog-ethernet/README.md

 ## Introduction

-Collection of Ethernet-related components for both gigabit and 10G packet processing (8 bit and 64 bit datapaths).
+Collection of Ethernet-related components for gigabit, 10G, and 25G packet processing (8 bit and 64 bit datapaths).
 Includes modules for handling Ethernet frames as well as IP, UDP, and ARP and the components for constructing a complete UDP/IP stack.
-Includes MAC modules for gigabit and 10G, a 10G PCS/PMA PHY module, and a 10G combination MAC/PCS/PMA module.
+Includes MAC modules for gigabit and 10G/25G, a 10G/25G PCS/PMA PHY module, and a 10G/25G combination MAC/PCS/PMA module.
 Also includes full MyHDL testbench with intelligent bus cosimulation endpoints.

-For IP and ARP support only, use ip_complete (1G) or ip_complete_64 (10G).
+For IP and ARP support only, use ip_complete (1G) or ip_complete_64 (10G/25G).

-For UDP, IP, and ARP support, use udp_complete (1G) or udp_complete_64 (10G).
+For UDP, IP, and ARP support, use udp_complete (1G) or udp_complete_64 (10G/25G).

-Top level gigabit and 10G MAC modules are eth_mac_*, with various interfaces and with/without FIFOs.
-Top level 10G PCS/PMA PHY module is eth_phy_10g.
-Top level 10G MAC/PCS/PMA combination module is eth_mac_phy_10g.
+Top level gigabit and 10G/25G MAC modules are eth_mac_*, with various interfaces and with/without FIFOs.
+Top level 10G/25G PCS/PMA PHY module is eth_phy_10g.
+Top level 10G/25G MAC/PCS/PMA combination module is eth_mac_phy_10g.

 ## Documentation